EiX-GNN : Concept-level eigencentrality explainer for graph neural networks: Problem formulation

-\textbf{EiX-GNN} (\textbf{ei}gencentralality e\textbf{x}plainer for \textbf{g}raph \textbf{n}eural \textbf{n}etwork) provides its explanations according to a set of atomic concepts.
-These concepts are for explanation processes that coins are for money exchanges.
-They are the elementary parts of the explanation process that explainers, when explaining, will build their arguments upon those concepts.
+\textbf{EiX-GNN} (\textbf{ei}gencentrality e\textbf{x}plainer for \textbf{g}raph \textbf{n}eural \textbf{n}etwork) is a post-hoc local model-based explaining method suited for any \gls{gnn} classifiers.
+In our terminology, it provides its explanations according to a set of atomic concepts.
+These concepts are for explanation processes what coins are for money exchanges, i.e., they are the elementary parts of the explanation process that explainers, when explaining, will build their arguments upon those atomic concepts.
 Those concepts must be carefully chosen by the explainer in order to match the explainee background on the explained phenomenon.
 With assuming that the explainer has an optimal knowledge of a phenomenon $P$ regardless concept selection, the concept selection process depends on the background (relatively to $P$) of the explainee and $P$.
-EiX-GNN has been designed to integrate this social-dependancy on the explainee background given a phenomenon to explain.
+EiX-GNN has been designed to integrate this social dependence on the explainee background given a phenomenon to explain.
 Formally, we frame the set of explainee-admissible concepts as a probability space $\mathcal{C}_p$ where concepts are $\C_p$-valued random variable.
 Parameter $p$ is the explainee concept assimibility constrain.
 It is bounded as $p\in[0,1]$ and is proportional to the explainee concept assimibility given $P$.
-We define phenomenon $P$ as being a $\mathcal{F}(\mathcal{G},\mathcal{Y})\times\mathcal{G}\times\mathcal{Y}$-valued random variable \footnote{Note : since $G$ is a $\mathcal{G}$-valued random variable, it follows that the node set $\V$ of $G$ is a $\mathcal{V}$-valued random variable and the edge set $\E$ of $G$ is a $\mathcal{E}$-valued random variable.
-The probability space $\mathcal{G}$ can thus be seen as the product of $\mathcal{V}\times\mathcal{E}$ which is a probability space as well.}.
-In the following, excepting for contrary mentions, we consider the phenomenon $P=(f^{\star},G,Y)$ where $f^{\star}$ is an optimized \gls{gnn} classifier which has been trained on a dataset $\mathcal{D}$ which $(G,Y)$ belongs to.
-We consider that graph $G=(\X,\A)$ is composed of $N\in\mathbb{N}$ nodes and $M\in\mathbb{N}$ edges.
+In the following, except for contrary mentions, we consider the phenomenon $P=(f^{\star},G,Y)$ where $f^{\star}$ is an optimized \gls{gnn} classifier \footnote{see Appendix \ref{data:classifier} for details} of depth $D\in\mathbb{N}$ which has been trained on a dataset $\mathcal{D}$ which $(G,Y)$ belongs to.
+In accordance with the graph formulation we have used before, we consider in the following a graph $G=(\X,\A)$ has been composed of $N\in\mathbb{N}$ nodes and $M\in\mathbb{N}$ edges.
 We also assume that the explainee has an explainee concept assimibility constraint $p\in[0,1]$.
 EiX-GNN provides its explanation based on a conditioned local and global explainee-suited concept ordering.
-Firstly, we introduce concept generation procedure, then the global concept ordering process which is the common thread of the overall explaining procedure is described.
+Firstly, we introduce the concept generation procedure, then the global concept ordering process which is the common thread of the overall explaining procedure is described.
 Finally, the local concept ordering procedure is presented, this second step is a refining procedure that highly precise at a node level the provided explanation.